How to Sew a Dog Bone Toy

 Sew the Dog Bone and Clip the Seam Allowance

-To maintain a strong seam, clip the layers separately,... clipping one layer and moving a short distance from the first clip to clip the second layer of the seam allowance.
+To maintain a strong seam, clip the layers separately.
+Clip one layer, and move a short distance from that to clip the second layer of the seam allowance.

 Turn, Stuff, and Close the Bone

 Turn the fabric right side out through the opening.
-Turn in the opening seam allowance and finger press the opening seam line.
+Turn in the opening seam allowance, and finger press the opening seam line.

-Finger press the edges and push all seams to the edge of the fabric.
+Finger press the edges, and push all seams to the edge of the fabric.

-Stuff the bone, adding small amounts of stuffing at a time.
-Fill in the ends first, and then the middle.
+Next, stuff the bone, adding small amounts of stuffing at a time.
+Fill in the ends first and then the middle.
 If you are adding the small rattle container in the middle, be sure to work the stuffing all around it.

-Sew the Opening of the Dog Bone
+Sew the Opening of the Dog Bone Closed

 Use a doubled thread and a slip stitch to close the opening securely.
 Now, your dog can enjoy their new toy.